mwangdakota/pages-uswds-jekyll/_timeline/step-4.md

 ---
 title: Submit your Project Pitch (required)
-description: Find out if your project is a good fit for the program. <br>Processing time&#58; Up to three weeks.
+description: Find out if your project is a good fit for the program.
 ---